alex1115alex/Wearables-Telescope/README.md

 It comes in two pieces this time that can be screwed together - the "Computer" and "Glasses".
 This is a really awesome feature as it will allow me (and you!) to design your own "Glasses"... just use the same connector!

 ![image](https://user-images.githubusercontent.com/27019702/166119307-99749c45-14c4-44c5-9cc1-54dd899dd635.png)

+## Update 4 (the PICO update - ba dum tss)

+I was planning on using the Telescope for a different class's project which required some improvements.
+Here they are in no particular order.

+### Theme now defaults to the light theme

+### Improved text drawing code to reduce weird errors

+This still needs a little bit of work (eg: padding partial lines with space characters to make them draw on the left side of the screen)

+### JSON error detection

+TelescopeOS now makes sure incoming JSON is valid before trying to use it, saving us from crashes.
+In the event of invalid JSON, the user is alerted using the new "System Popup" screen.

+### Improvements + comments on how different screens work

+The "next" button now returns the user to the home screen when they're on the Teleprompter, Car, or the System Popup screen.

+### Teleprompter screen improvements

+I made the teleprompter screen its own distinct thing, as opposed to just a wrapper for "drawMiddle()".

+### Random dumb drink name generation function in the app

+I wanted to use the Telescope for another project, so I added a function to the app (which also works as a demo for the teleprompter function) that generates a dumb fake drink name and sends it to the device.
+Drink names range from "incredibly dumb" to "incredibly inappropriate".
+If someone ever uses this, have fun :D